 - payments for activities carried out towards the end of the implementation period but where payment takes place later, e.g. because of warranty periods; - payments linked to costs for the closure of the action (audit, reports and publications, dissemination of results etc.). - NB.
-Any amount above EUR 500 that is unpaid on the date of submission of the final reports has to be clearly listed in the 'List of Pending payments' in the final financial report (Annex e3h7 - worksheet as costs incurred;

-(ii) costs incurred should be paid before the submission of the final reports.
-They may be paid afterwards, provided they are listed in the final report together with the estimated date of payment; (iii) an exception is made for costs relating to final reports, including expenditure verification, audit and final evaluation of the action, which may be incurred after the implementation period of the action;
+Any amount above EUR 500 that is unpaid on the date of submission of the final reports has to be clearly listed in the 'List of Pending payments' in the final financial report (Annex e3h7 worksheet 'Final sources of funding').
+The following details should be provided: Name of the provider, object of the contract (final audit, works execution guarantee...), amount in EUR, due date, reference document (date and number of invoice/contract), explanation and comments (why still not paid?). - (iii) Costs related to the submission of final reports (including the costs of the staff preparing the final report) and the winding up of the action, including expenditure verification, audit and the final evaluation of the action, may be incurred after the implementation period of the action, but in any event before the submission of the final reports.